0100101101011010/food/_posts/2019-01-13-savoury-lentil-soup-slow-cooker-instant-pot.md

 permalink: /:categories/:title/
 categories: recipe
 tags: [widtw]
-excerpt: "A delicious soup that lasts for over a week in the fridge, with vegan and omni options!"
+excerpt: "A delicious soup that lasts for over a week in the fridge, and keeps well in the freezer, with vegan and omni options!"
 ---